EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 11

 A is suing B for breach of contract in a diversity action pending in the U.S. District Court for the W.D. of Virginia.
 The action is governed by Virginia law.
 A is represented by Lawyer.
 B files a motion for summary judgment.
-Unbeknownst to B (who is represented by counsel), the Virginia Supreme Court recently issued an opinion on the exact same issue; the new opinion is supportive of B’s motion.
+Unbeknownst to B (who is represented by counsel), the Virginia Supreme Court recently issued an opinion on the exact same issue; the new opinion is supportive of B's motion.
 B failed to cite the opinion.
 Lawyer is aware of the Virginia Supreme Court opinion.

 - Must Lawyer cite the opinion in her brief in opposition to the motion for summary judgment?
 - What if the opinion was issued by the Virginia Court of Appeals?